 - To have a vehicle at school on a regular basis, requires both a NZ Drivers' Licence and a school licence. - Other than in exceptional circumstances, only students in Year 13 will be permitted to drive to school in Terms 1 - 3. - School licences are available to seniors only and boys require parent and Housemaster (boarders) and Dean (dayboys) permission.
 Forms are available from the Office.
 Girls obtain licences application forms from St Matthew's. - No student may drive another student without the appropriate parental permission from both the driver's and the passenger's family.
-This is coordinated by Mr Gordon. - School licences should be displayed on vehicle dashboards - Day students who find it necessary to bring a vehicle without a school licence need to notify the Dean - Speeds School campus 15km and Willow Park Drive 70km
+This is coordinated by Mr Gordon. - School licences should be displayed on vehicle dashboards - Speeds School campus 15km and Willow Park Drive 70km